Council Tax Reduction Exceptional Hardship Policy

 The Council is committed to protecting public funds by ensuring awards are only made to applicants who are rightfully eligible to them.

-An applicant who tries to fraudulently claim an Exceptional Hardship payment by falsely declaring their circumstances, providing a false statement or evidence in support of their application, may have committed an offence under the Fraud Act 2006
+Applicants falsely declaring, providing a false statement or evidence in support of their application, may have committed an offence under the Fraud Act 2006.

 The Council’s complaint’s procedure will be applied in the event of any complaint received about the application of this policy.
 However, it will not deal with a complaint about the decision itself as there is a separate appeals process for this.